Former astronaut William Anders, who took iconic Earthrise photo, killed in Washington plane crash

 “We’d been going backwards and upside down, didn’t really see the Earth or the Sun, and when we rolled around and came around and saw the first Earthrise,” he said.
 “That certainly was, by far, the most impressive thing.
 To see this very delicate, colorful orb which to me looked like a Christmas tree ornament coming up over this very stark, ugly lunar landscape really contrasted.”

+“It’s one of those images that never leaves my mind,” he said.
+“And I think that’s true of many, many people in many professions.”

+Anders served as backup crew for Apollo 11 and for Gemini XI in 1966, but the Apollo 8 mission was the only time he flew to space.

-Anders was born on October 17, 1933, in Hong Kong, according to the New Mexico Museum of Space History, where he was inducted into the International Space Hall of Fame in 1983.
+Anders was born on October 17, 1933, in Hong Kong.
 At the time, his father was a Navy lieutenant aboard the USS Panay, which was a U.S. gunboat in China’s Yangtze River.
-Anders and his mother fled during the 1937 Japanese attack on Nanjing.

 Anders and his wife, Valerie, founded the Heritage Flight Museum in Washington state in 1996.
 It is now based at a regional airport in Burlington, and features 15 aircrafts, several antique military vehicles, a library and many artifacts donated by veterans, according to the museum’s website.
 Two of his sons helped him run it.